 The social work profession draws from many interdisciplinary theoretical perspectives to develop knowledge and skills for responding to the challenges faced by client systems across the lifespan.
-SOWK 603 Human Behavior in the Social Environment (HBSE) introduces general systems theories, strengths perspectives, empowerment theory, identity development and other theories commonly used in direct practice as models for understanding human behavior and the interactions of systems of different sizes.
+This course introduces general systems theories, strengths perspectives, empowerment theory, identity development and other theories commonly used in direct practice as models for understanding human behavior and the interactions of systems of different sizes.
 The focus of the course is to understand individual and family development across the lifespan in the context of these models, examining how larger systems influence the processes of human growth and change.
-Of particular importance are human diversity, including age, class, culture, disability, ethnicity, family structure, gender, marital status, national origin, race, religion, sex, and sexual orientation, and the role of oppression in the development of populations-at-risk.
-SOWK 603 provides an overview of important theories as well as human development from birth to old age in the context of family and community.
-Students will learn and critically analyze theories of human development and behavior with consideration of the: 1) social, cultural and economic forces affecting human development, with an emphasis on populationsat-risk, 2) factors that contribute to the enhancement of "well-being" and empowerment of individuals and families, and 3) social and economic injustices experienced by individuals and families that impact human behavior.
+Of particular importance are human diversity, including age, class, culture, disability, ethnicity, family structure, gender, marital status, national origin, race, religion, sex, and sexual orientation, and the role of oppression in human development and well-being.
+Students learn and critically analyze theories of human development and behavior with consideration of the: 1) social, cultural and economic forces affecting human development 2) factors that contribute to the enhancement of "well-being" and empowerment of individuals and families, and 3) social and economic injustices experienced by individuals and families that impact human behavior.

-SOWK 605 Social Welfare Policy and Services
+❖ SOWK 605 Social Welfare Policy and Services